Article by John Duncan with casting input from Richard Post and Parker Thompson

 Short(ish) 5-weights

-Line: Rio Elite Technical Trout WF5
+Line:Â Rio Elite Technical Trout WF5

-Lightest and fastest action rod in this category, this model occupies similar “middle ground” to the 9′ 4-wt Helios F. A spectacular tight loop dry fly caster, it fishes best with the SA Trout Standard, Rio Gold or Rio Gold XP, all of which have somewhat shorter heads.
+Lightest and fastest action rod in this category, this model occupies similar “middle ground” to the 9′ 4-wt Helios F. A spectacular tight loop dry fly caster, it fishes best with the SA Trout GP, Rio Gold or Rio Gold XP, all of which have somewhat shorter heads.
 Correspondingly, this rod can handle nymphs and small streamers better than most in this group.
 At least one of our casters thinks this is the single finest Orvis freshwater fly rod.

 Winston Pure 2 8’3″ 5-wt: The most unique 5-weight is also among the finest rods we cast today.
 It is more specialized than others in the category, but absolutely superb for its purposes, which include driftboat hopper fishing, small stream hopper fishing, dry fly fishing under 40 feet and dry-dropper fishing under 30 feet.
 It’s a small water, tight quarters assassin, limited at distance and with long leaders but with the finest casting feel of any rod in this group, which is really saying something.
-This rod does not compete in versatility with the Orvis, Scott and Sage, but if you are wondering about its quality and purposefulness, we can’t overstate our affection.
-Remarkably, the Pure 2 is a progressive action, even flexing fly rod, in spite of its length.
+This rod does not compete in versatility with the Orvis or Sage, but if you are wondering about its quality and purposefulness, we can’t overstate our affection.
+Remarkably, this Pure 2 is a progressive action, even flexing fly rod, in spite of its length.
 If you’ve ever considered a short 5-weight, the Winston Pure 2 8’3″ 5-wt is a marvel in rod design.

 Sage Classic R8 586-4: The action of this rod applies to every technique: dry flies, small water nymphing, light streamers and dry-dropper.
 It is among the most versatile rods in the group but not the lightest, fishing most naturally with a Rio Gold XP, which digs into the mid section for a springy response.
 While slightly heavier than the Helios F of the same length, it has a little more command with roll casting and line mending.

-9-foot 5-weights
+9-foot 5-weights (and 8′ 10″)

-Line: Rio Elite Technical Trout WF5
+Line:Â Rio Elite Technical Trout WF5

 Orvis Helios F 9′ 5-wt: In Rich’s words, this is “something more than a moderate action 5-weight.”
-Yes, it likes a relaxed casting stroke, but the Helios F is an explosive caster with enormous range, the best pure dry fly caster among these rods with plenty of butt section for nymphing and light streamers.
+Yes, it likes a relaxed casting stroke, but the Helios F is an explosive caster with enormous range, equaling the Scott as best pure dry fly caster among these rods and with plenty of butt section for nymphing and light streamers.
 Blank lightness and resilience is first class.
 We all agreed that we could feel every inch of the blank loading and recoiling, firing the fly line as if in a pipeline.
 It is the fastest action rod in the group, typical of the 9′ Helios F models.
 This is an all-around 5-weight of the highest order rather than a rod of specialized action.

 Winston Pure 2 9′ 5-wt: The action of this rod is most challenging to describe in words, but all sorts of superlatives leap to mind when casting on the water.
 More springy than smooth, more playful than polished, the Pure 2 9′ 5-wt is for the angler who judges a rod by its feel.
 It requires a patient casting stroke but generates excellent line speed at short and mid distances with the undeniable air of lightness.
 A rod with “deep sorcery,” as Rich describes it, “and a rod for special places on special days.”
 It is the slowest action rod in this group and mostly for dry flies.
 For the record, we strongly prefer the Pure 2 9′ 5-wt to the 9′ 4-wt in the same series.
 This is a wonderful, mysterious fly rod.